djalbat/reaction/README.md

 - `childContextSet()`

-For details see the [](https://github.com/djalbat/reaction-hooks) readme file.
+For details see the [Raction Hooks](https://github.com/djalbat/reaction-hooks) readme file.

 These methods can be called against any element bar text elements, except for the last two, which can only be called against text elements.
 The `getTagName()` method will return `null` for all but virtual DOM elements, namely those elements with an underlying DOM element.